Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Benchmarks

 \section{Benchmarks}

 A new software tool needs to demonstrate its ability to replicate data available in the literature.
-In this section, we will compare the drift velocity of an electron swarm in several molecular gases.
-We tested our implementation with noble gases (\cref{fig:drift_plot_Ar,fig:drift_plot_Kr,fig:drift_plot_Ne,fig:drift_plot_Xe}) and molecules with spherical (\cref{fig:drift_plot_CH4,fig:drift_plot_CF4}) and linear symmetries (\cref{fig:drift_plot_CO2,fig:drift_plot_O2,fig:drift_plot_H2,fig:drift_plot_N2,fig:drift_plot_D2}).
-In addition, we performed a benchmark with a polar molecule (\cref{fig:drift_plot_NH3}) to test our implementation at boundary cases.
+In this section, we will compare the swarm attributed of an electron in several molecular gases.
+We tested our implementation with several commonly used gases in low-temperature plasma experiments.

-The plots presented in \cref{fig:drift_gases} are in good agreement with reference data for atomic gases and non-polar molecular gases with spherical symmetry (\cref{fig:drift_plot_Ar,fig:drift_plot_Kr,fig:drift_plot_Ne,fig:drift_plot_Xe,fig:drift_plot_CH4,fig:drift_plot_CF4}).
-However, we have to report a poor match for bi-atomic gases (\cref{fig:drift_plot_O2,fig:drift_plot_H2,fig:drift_plot_N2,fig:drift_plot_D2}) with drift velocity values sub-estimated, in some energy range, by a factor of two.
-We attribute this discrepancy to the limitations of the theoretical model used for the calculation of the scattering angle from the integral cross section tables \cite{okhrimovskyy2002electron}.